-First stop, Venice.
-We went to Venice the morning after New Years Eve in Ljubljana so, hardly anyone was awake to appreciate the sinking city any time before lunch.
-What woke us up?
-Endless amounts of gelato, pizza and pasta.
-Like, all of it.
-At every hour of the day.
-It’s as delicious as you imagine.
+First stop was Venice, Italy.
+We went to Venice the morning after New Years Eve in Ljubljana, Slovenia so hardly anyone was awake to appreciate the sinking city any time before noon.
+However, the endless amounts of gelato, pizza and pasta was a hangover blessing.

-We went on a gondola tour, which was super touristy of us but WE’RE IN VENICE FOR PETE SAKE!
-I asked our gondola driver (rower?) to serenade us but, he shut that down real quick.
+After we filled our bellies with delicious Italian delicacies we participated in a gondola tour, a super touristy attraction but WHEN IN VENICE!
+I asked our gondola driver (rower?) to serenade us but he shut that down real quick.
 He also shouted at us to not move or else we’ll tip over.
-Rude.
-Not at all like how I pictured it or how it is portrayed in the movies.
-Meh, it was pretty while it lasted.
+Not at all like how I pictured a lovely gondola ride in Venice but it was pretty while it lasted.

-Also, please note that if you ever want to go inside, PURCHASE TICKETS BEFOREHAND!
+Please note that if you ever want to go inside PURCHASE TICKETS BEFOREHAND!
 You will avoid the massive line up to get in.

-The only souvenir I got from Italy was 5lbs added to my waist line.
-Gelato in Italy is EVERYTHING and can be purchased everywhere.
+The only souvenir I got from Italy was the 5 lbs added to my waist line.
+Gelato in Italy can be purchased anywhere and everywhere.
 I combined hazelnut and mint.
 Double scoop or don’t even bother.

 These bar soaps from Florence aren’t anything of importance.
 I simply liked the colours and they smelt amazing too.
 Hey, have you read my article on FASHION regarding finding the best bar soaps for your skin type?
 Click HERE to read!
 That self-promo..

 Florence was my FAVOURITE city in Europe.
 IT’S SO BEAUTIFUL AND INSTAGRAM WORTHY IT MAKES ME WANT TO CRY!
-My favourite building in Florence was the gothic structured cathedral, which is covered with a mix of pink, white and green marble.
+My favourite building in Florence was the Cathedral of Santa Maria del Fiore, as it was covered with a mix of pink, white, and green marble.
+So beautiful!
 You can even climb to the top of the dome for a few Euros.

-Ya can’t go to Italy and NOT see the Leaning Tower of Pisa and giving high-fives to everyone posing for a picture of them holding the tower up.
-My record was giving six high-fives to random tourists.
+You can’t go to Italy and NOT see the Leaning Tower of Pisa and giving high-fives to everyone posing for a picture of them holding the tower up.
+My record was giving six high-fives.
 So.
 There’s that.